-When no limits are posted, operate the boat so it will not endanger others.
-The boat must be able to stop safely within the clear distance ahead.
+When no speed limits are posted, vessels must operate in such a way that they will not endanger others.

+A vessel must be able to stop safely within a clear distance ahead.

 When passing near marinas, fishing areas, swimming areas, a vessel at anchor, or similar places, reduce speed.

 Operators are responsible for damage caused by their wakes.

 In Connecticut, speed is limited by law for certain conditions and areas.
-Comply with posted regulatory signs and the regulations printed within this chapter.
+Always comply with posted regulatory signs and the regulations printed within this guide.